wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-networks-create-nsg-arm-cli.md

 <properties
-   pageTitle="How to create NSGs in ARM mode using the Azure CLI| Windows Azure" description="Learn how to create and deploy NSGs in ARM using the Azure CLI" services="virtual-network" documentationCenter="na"
+   pageTitle="How to create NSGs in ARM mode using the Azure CLI| Azure" description="Learn how to create and deploy NSGs in ARM using the Azure CLI" services="virtual-network" documentationCenter="na"